renoise/tools/Tools/com.renoise.xCleaner.xrnx/README.md

   * Automatic shortening “VST: Synth1 VST (Honky Piano)” → Honky Piano
   * Automatic (random) name generator
   * Custom name (batch renamer)

+## Installation

+Download the most recent stable release from the [Renoise tools page](http://renoise.com/tools/xcleaner).
+Drag and drop the .xrnx file on a Renoise window to install

+Launch the tool by right-clicking an instrument in the instruments list (-> xCleaner)

+## How to use

+TODO